Mirima Dawang Woorlab-gerring: ‘Mirima Place for Talking’

 Woonyjoo barranggoo dawa–yoowoorriyang.

-We are also using innovative technology to develop new language learning tools and resources such as our bilingual books with audio support and our Miriwoong app.
+We are also using innovative technology to develop new language learning tools and resources.
+These include our bilingual audio-books and the Miriwoong app which both feature audio support.
 These resources are enabling current and future generations of Miriwoong people to learn their language and celebrate their culture in relevant and accessible ways.

-Our staff and volunteers are working tirelessly to achieve our vision of Saving Miriwoong but we need your help and support.
-To find out how you can contribute to the work of MDWg please visit our ‘Help Save Miriwoong’ page or donate directly via GiveNow.
-Every contribution helps.
+The staff and volunteers at MDWg are working tirelessly to save Miriwoong and we need your help.
+To find out how you can contribute please visit the ‘Help Save Miriwoong’ page or donate directly via GiveNow.
+Your contribution is invaluable.